 See also: Configuring a Helix Core Standby.

-On Unix the SDP script Section 4.3.4, "Using mkrep.sh" does all you require.
+On Unix the SDP script Section 4.3.4, "Using mkrep.sh" greatly simplifies the process of setting up a replica suitable for use with the p4 failover command.

 4.2.4.
 Mandatory vs Non-mandatory Standbys